InQBarna/TableFixHeaders/README.md

 * Recycling of views.

-* Shadows when there are more info to scroll.
+* Shadows when there is more info to scroll.

 ## Sample
-You can download the app test from here: http://adhoc.inqbarna.com/com.inqbarna.tablefixheaders/TableFixHeaders_Samples.apk
+You can download the app test from here: http://bit.ly/13buAIq

 ![QR](https://raw.github.com/InQBarna/TableFixHeaders/master/web/qr.png "Sample")